StackVista/stackstate-docs/use/alerting/notifications/configure.md

 ## Create a new notification

-Open the notifications page via the link in the bottom half of hamburger menu in the Rancher Observability UI.
+Open the notifications page via the link in the bottom half of hamburger menu in the SUSE Observability UI.
 This opens an overview of all notifications that are already configured including their status.

 You can check if the desired notification already exists.
 If not create a new one with the "Add new notification" button.